 Make time for family togetherness, whether it’s during a weekly family date, or just during dinner.
 Be sure there are ample opportunities for emotions to be addressed and cared for.

 Now it’s time for some homework.
 Take pen to paper and make three columns for each area of health within your home.
-List out ideas for improving that area, list things you think you’re doing right, and get your kids involved.
+List out ideas for improving that area, list things you think you’re doing right, and get your kids involved with creating a healthy home environment.

 Through this process you’ll see that even small changes can create a big impact!